Diploma Of Business (DipBus)

 Exit Point: Diploma Business or Continue on to Bachelor of Business

-Please note: Not all units are offered in every semester.
+Please note: Not all units are offered in every trimester.

-The number of units undertaken in each semester can be varied to suit individuals, subject to the total duration of candidature not exceeding 3 years (6 semesters), and subject to any conditions as advised at the time of enrollment.
+- Full time study is normally 1 year’s duration.
+The number of units undertaken in each trimester can be varied to suit individual requirements and subject to any conditions as advised at the time of enrolment.

-The CRICOS-registered duration is 1 year of full-time study (2 semesters).
-Please note the part time mode is not available to holders of a student visa, who are not a citizen of Australia or New Zealand, or who are not an Australian permanent resident, or who are a temporary resident of Australia.
+- Please note that part time study is not available to holders of a student visa, who are not a citizen of Australia or New Zealand, or who are not an Australian permanent resident, or who are a temporary resident of Australia.

 Other learning resources include: